LDI: Localized Data Imputation for Text-Rich Tables: Experiments

 \subsection{Ablation Study}

-To better understand the contribution of each phase of our method, we conduct a step-by-step performance evaluation by incrementally applying the attribute and tuple selection phases, starting from a method that uses all attributes and randomly selected tuples.
-This layered analysis allows us to observe how each phase improves the results when added on top of the other.
-Unlike typical ablation studies that remove one component at a time, we do not completely remove the first phase in isolation, as the second phase relies on the selected attributes from the first phase to compute similarity, and measuring it over all attributes would mask the effect of relevant signals due to noisy or redundant fields.
+To analyze the contribution of each phase, we evaluate performance by first using all attributes and randomly selected tuples, then adding attribute and tuple selection step by step.
+This layered setup shows how each phase improves results.
+Unlike typical ablation studies that remove one component at a time, we do not remove the first phase entirely, since the second phase depends on its selected attributes, and evaluating similarity over all attributes would obscure the effect of relevant signals due to noisy and redundant fields.
 We evaluate performance using two metrics: exact match accuracy and \mbox{ROUGE-1~F1} score.
 The former measures whether the model prediction is exactly correct, while the latter provides a softer measure of correctness, crediting partial matches.
 Typically, ROUGE is used to evaluate summarization and generation tasks, and \mbox{ROUGE-1}, specifically, calculates the overlap of unigrams between the prediction and the reference.
 In our case, using \mbox{ROUGE-1~F1} helps distinguish between predictions that are completely incorrect and those that contain part of the correct value or provide a more verbose version of it.
 We report \mbox{ROUGE-1} instead of higher-order \mbox{ROUGE-N} metrics, as most target values are short (1-2 tokens), making unigram overlap a more reliable measure.